balintsoos/project-Jonas/README.md

 # Jonas and the Robots
-A frontend game built with vanilla JS and PHP
+A little game built with vanilla JS and PHP